 Boosters created using the Build and Deploy to OpenShift build process can also be executed locally, as well as built locally and manually deployed to OpenShift.
 For more information on these options, see the

 README.adoc file of your booster.

 Chapter 2.
-Creating and Deploying a Booster Using OpenShift Online
+Deploying a Booster to OpenShift Online

 You can quickly create, build, and deploy a booster to OpenShift Online using developers.redhat.com/launch. developers.redhat.com/launch creates a new repository in your GitHub account containing the booster’s code and deploys it to your OpenShift Online account.
 It can also create a ZIP of the booster for you to download and run on your localhost.